 Using what you have learnt in Locating Practice, you will now work to develop this in relation to wider contexts, audiences and applications.
 You will gather the professional skills you require to take your work beyond the institution.
 Developing a sustainable and responsible arts practice that has longevity!

 You now have skills, but most importantly the space to work on your final project or portfolio of work.
 You will work closely with a supervisor who will guide, support, and challenge you throughout this process.

 Validated by University of the Arts London (UAL).

 If you have any questions please get in touch.

-Join us live, from The Place, for an exciting round table discussion about London Contemporary Dance School’s newly developed course: MA Expanded Dance Practice
+We went live from from The Place, to bring to you an exciting round table discussion about London Contemporary Dance School’s newly developed course: MA Expanded Dance Practice

 Across two days, 13 artists from our Developing Artistic Practice pathway at London Contemporary Dance School share their research and practices, facilitat